-To create a new filtering rule for a device, click the ADD button (+) in the Rules section, or left-click the name of the filtering mode in the line of the device for which a rule should be created in the Known Clients section.
+To create a new filtering rule for a device, click the ADD button ( + ) in the Rules section, or left-click the name of the filtering mode in the line of the device for which a rule should be created in the Known Clients section.

-Figure 225.
+Figure 249.
 Adding a new rule for the Yandex.DNS service.

 Parameter Description MAC address The MAC address of a device from the router's LAN.
 You can enter the MAC address of a device connected to the router's LAN at the moment.
 To do this, select the relevant device from the drop-down list (the field will be filled in automatically).
 Name Enter a name for the rule for easier identification.
 Optional .
-Mode Protection off: When this value is selected, the service provides the DNS server with no restrictions on access to unsafe web sites.
+Mode Select an operating mode of the Yandex.DNS service for this rule.
+Protection off: When this value is selected, the service provides the DNS server with no restrictions on access to unsafe web sites.
 Safe: When this value is selected, the service blocks access to malicious and fraudulent web sites.
 Child: When this value is selected, the service blocks access to malicious and fraudulent web sites and blocks access to adult content.